 What Can Be Done?

 - Curate/create online workshops to help people know what to do if they witness or are concerned about domestic abuse.
+Educate them about domestic violence charges.
 Social Media and WhatsApp groups are a powerful tool to share online resources, including domestic abuse helplines and online resources.

 - Use social media to raise awareness that this is an issue.
 In China, the hashtag #AntiDomesticViolenceDuringEpidemic #疫期反家暴# has taken off.
 Talking about the problem and recognising that it is a risk of the virus can – at least – help women realise they are not alone.